Primes Logo PRIMES-USA: How to Apply

 This page provides instructions for applying to PRIMES-USA , a nationwide research program for high school juniors and sophomores living in the U.S. outside Greater Boston.
 To apply to MIT PRIMES , a research program for students living within driving distance from Boston, see How to Apply to MIT PRIMES .
-To apply to PRIMES Circle , a math enrichment program for local high school students, see How to Apply to PRIMES Circle page.
+To apply to PRIMES Circle , a math enrichment program for local students from urban public high schools, see How to Apply to PRIMES Circle page.

 Download PRIMES-USA flyer